Kaiote-opensource/OpenHAP/README.md

 A low cost, opensource research tool with remote measurement capability for non invasive, stationary monitoring of:

-⋅⋅* Household air pollution.
+⋅⋅* **Household air pollution.**

-⋅⋅* Stove temperatures and stove stacking.
+⋅⋅* **Stove temperatures and stove stacking.**

-⋅⋅* Associated human behavioral patterns.
+⋅⋅* **Associated human behavioral patterns.**

+OpenHAP is designed as a modular software/firmware layer with ANSI C compatibility.
+It utilises open datalogging file formats such as:

+⋅⋅* **.csv** for measurement data.

-OpenHAP is designed as a modular software layer, utilising open datalogging file formats such as .csv for measurement data or numpy .npy files for timestamped thermal images, allowing easy data analysis in python, matlab and R and allowing you extend the software and build new hardware components to suit your measurement needs.
+⋅⋅* **.npy** numpy files for timestamped thermal images

+allowing easy data analysis in python, matlab and R while allowing you extend the software and build new hardware components to suit your measurement needs.

 ![OpenHAP gif](assets/OpenHAP.gif)